Ultimate Charleston Real Estate Investing Guide for 2026

 Income Rates

-Median household and per capita income will illustrate if the tenants that you are looking for are residing in the region.
-Increasing incomes also inform you that rental payments can be hiked throughout your ownership of the property.
+Median household and per capita income information is a valuable instrument to help you discover the markets where the tenants you prefer are located.
+Increasing salaries also tell you that rental fees can be adjusted throughout your ownership of the investment property.

 Number of New Jobs Created